 In the Software Mode, you set the integration time in the software.
 (It is the only external triggering mode where the integration time is set in the software.)
 All other acquisition parameters are set in the software as well.
-The source for the integration clock comes from the A/D converter on the USB2000.
+The source for the integration clock comes from the A/D converter.